 Your Experian Credit Report shows your financial behaviour from the last six years.
-It includes things like whether you pay your bills on time, and how much money
+It includes things like whether you pay your bills on time, and how much money you owe.

 Companies may use this data to help them decide whether to give you credit.
 But they’re not the only ones who can benefit: you can use your report too.
 Understanding your report may help you improve your score, which could mean better credit offers for you.

 Score and report – how are they different?